 The Award has contributed to the purchase of official AAFC clothing to be provided to all participants, with the design on each participant’s Hoodie shown below.

 AAFC Submissions for Funding

-For prospective Award recipients starting from 2019, AAFC Squadron representatives are invited to submit an application for funding for new or existing Cadets, or Cadet programs.
-An application form will soon be available to download.
-You may use the Contact Us page for further enquiries.
-Here is the Information Sheet.
+For prospective Award recipients for year 2024, AAFC Squadron representatives are invited to submit an application for funding for new or current Cadets, or Cadet programs.
+Here is the Application Form.

 Send your completed application form to email@example.com (see instructions in the form).
 Note that applications who have previously received the Eric J. Jewell Award are ineligible to apply two years in a row.